 Now both the chief priests and the Pharisees had given a commandment, that, if any man knew where he were, he should shew it, that they might take him.

-Since the foregoing three assertions of the Talmud have a factual basis, its placement of forty days between Jesus' condemnation and death probably has a factual basis as well.
+Since the foregoing three assertions of the Talmud have a factual basis, its placement of forty days between Jesus' indictment and death probably has a factual basis as well.
 This evidence is crucial for validating our date for the Transfiguration and our treatment of the sixty-nine weeks.

 Yet this passage of the Talmud does contain false testimony.
 The ordinary method of execution among the Jews was to stone the criminal and then hang his dead body in public view (Lev.
 20:2, 27; Deut.
 21:21-23).
 So, any reader familiar with Jewish law would surmise from the Talmud's account of Jesus' death that He was stoned, then hanged.
 But the Talmud is being sly.
 It is misleading the reader while avoiding any outright prevarication that might be easily exposed.
-It does not actually say that Jesus was stoned.
+It does not say that Jesus was stoned.
 Rather, it says only that He was hanged, a reference to the actual mode of execution.
 Even in the New Testament, crucifixion is called hanging (Acts 5:30; Gal.
 3:13).